Mohamed Dekkak Chairman & Founder of Adgeco Group with Mrs Liliane Shalom and Mr. & Mrs. Serge Berdugo at Marrakesh International Film Festival

 It is financial agenda amounting to €227.5 million aiming to assist the said region in gradually let go of its reliance on imported hydrocarbons for its energy requirements.

-Moreover, the agenda is intended to organise supplementary investment of around €800 million derived from groups for Clean Energy.
+Moreover, the agenda is intended to organize supplementary investment of around €800 million derived from groups for Clean Energy.

 The EBRD has put in more than €1 billion since 2012 to finance and develop around 40 green projects located in the southern and eastern Mediterranean (SEMED) region.